UWPCE-PythonCert/ProgrammingInPython/_sources/topics/01-setting_up/github_classroom.rst.txt

 Once your assignment is ready for review, copy the link of your Feedback pull request and submit it in the submission form.
 Here is an example of a submission link (yours will look a little different but will end with `/pull/1`)::

   https://github.com/UWPCE-Py210-SelfPaced-2021/lesson-02-fizzbuzz-exercise-uw-test-student-natasha/pull/1

-As per UW's requirements, you also need to submit a zip file with your code on EdX or Canvas.
-Note that only the code included in your pull request will be reviewed.

 Resubmitting your Assignment